fanyangxyz/fanyangxyz.github.io/_posts/2025-07-05-blend-cursor.md

 date:   2025-07-05 19:50:00
 ---

-I collaborated with [Cursor](https://cursor.sh/) to create an image blending tool using open-source neural network weights.
-The result is **[blend-images-cursor](https://github.com/fanyangxyz/blend-images-cursor)**, a Python project that demonstrates two approaches to merging multiple images into a single output.
+I collaborated with [Cursor](https://cursor.sh/) and created an image blending tool using open-source neural network weights.
+The result is a Python project that uses two approaches to merge multiple images into a single output.
 Working with Cursor was an interesting experience.
-The tool helped accelerate the implementation of both blending methods, from setting up the neural network pipelines to optimizing for different hardware backends (including Apple Silicon MPS support).
+The tool helped accelerated the implementation of both blending methods, from setting up the neural network pipelines to optimizing for different hardware backends (including Apple Silicon MPS support).

 #### Method 1: Latent Space Blending
 This approach works directly in the latent space of Stable Diffusion's Variational Autoencoder (VAE).
 It encodes images into a compressed latent representation, averages them (or take the max) together, and decodes back to pixel space.